 Full Moon Party

 Looking to party in Thailand then make a plan to attend the full moon party, one of the largest beach parties in Thailand and Southeast Asia.
 Held every month in the island of Koh Phangan on Haad Rin Beach this party had over 30,000 foreign tourists during the last event in December 2018.
+You can check this list of best Koh Phangan beaches to find your ideal full moon party location.

 Characterized by lots of booze, fireworks, live DJ’s and tourists in bikinis this party goes on till early morning.
 It a must attend if you want to experience Thailand’s nightlife.